peopledoc/vault-cli/docs/howto/environment.rst

 What we recommend as the ideal setup is the following:

-- Application should use a prefix for all its environment variables (say ``MYAPP``)
+- Application uses a prefix for all its environment variables (say ``MYAPP``)
-- Put all the secrets of the application under a common path named like the prefix (say ``myapp``)
+- All the secrets of the application are put under a common path named like the prefix (say ``myapp``)
 - Each secret is named like its corresponding environment variable (for ``MYAPP_GITHUB_TOKEN`` you'll set ``myapp/github_token value=...``)
-- In most case, have a single key inside each secret, whose value is a list, and use ``--omit-single-key``
+- Each secret object usually holds a single key inside, whose value is a string, and ``--omit-single-key`` is used
-- For groups of related configuration parameters, put them under the same secret object (say you now have ``MYAPP_GITHUB_TOKEN`` and ``MYAPP_GITHUB_URL``, you'll set ``myapp/github token=... url=...``
+- Groups of related configuration parameters are in the same secret object (say you now have ``MYAPP_GITHUB_TOKEN`` and ``MYAPP_GITHUB_URL``, you'll set ``myapp/github token=... url=...``)

-Your call should look like:
+Your call would look like:

 .. code:: console